The Elevator Pitch

 We’ve all heard of the “USP” or Unique Selling Point.
 Why are you different to anyone else?

 It could be that you hold a higher qualification, that you trained at the best school, that you offer a free consultation, that 90% of your clients rebook etc, but always remember to turn this feature into a benefit to them (use “so this means that”).

 If you can engage someone in your pitch then you avoid any sense of being lectured at or sold to… and you find yourself having a useful conversation rather than just pitching an idea.

 Think of some open-ended questions such as “How does that sound to you?” or “What do you currently do for employee wellbeing?”, “What is your favourite thing about having massages?”

 5. Compile and practice!

-Put it all together and practice, practice, practice!
-Time and edit yourself so it’s short and snappy and it’ll become more natural.
+Put it all together and practise, practise, practise!
+Time and edit yourself, so it’s short and snappy, and it’ll become more natural.
 Keep smiling and keep your body language relaxed too.

 It’s also a good idea to have business cards to hand to give them, and your diary to schedule in another chat or meeting (or appointment).
 Good luck!

 "I will email Gill to thank her for the course and all her efforts, meanwhile, just to reiterate, I enjoyed the course and thought the presentation and content were of very high quality and the service I received couldn’t have been more helpful, you are all a very good team